Station wagon: United Kingdom

-1930s to 1960s
+1930s to 1950s

-Early station wagon cars were after-market conversions, with the new bodywork using a wooden frame and either steel or wooden panels.
-These wooden-bodied cars, produced until the 1960s, were amongst the most expensive vehicles at the time.
-Since the 1930s, the term shooting-brake (originally a term for hunting vehicles) has been an alternative, if now rarely used, to the term for station wagons in the UK.
+Early estate cars were after-market conversions, with the new bodywork using a wooden frame and either steel or wooden panels.
+These wooden-bodied cars, produced until the 1960s, were among the most expensive vehicles.
+Since the 1930s, the term shooting-brake (originally a term for hunting vehicles) has been an alternative, if now rarely used, to the term for estates in the UK.

-Later, station wagons were produced by vehicle manufacturers and included the 1937 Commer (based on the Hillman Minx Magnificent), 1952 Morris Minor Traveller, 1952 Morris Oxford Traveller, 1954 Hillman Husky, 1954 Austin A30 Countryman and 1955 Ford Squire.
-The majority of these models were two-door wagons and several models were built on the chassis of relatively small cars.
+Later, estates were produced by vehicle manufacturers and included the 1937 Commer (based on the Hillman Minx Magnificent) designed for "operators requiring reliable light transport units" and the chassis for the Supervan "multipurpose utility vehicle, primarily designed for estate transport ... seating accommodation for five persons and the driver ... being quickly convertible to carry anything from hunting equipment to farm produce."
+Others included the 1952 Morris Minor Traveller, 1952 Morris Oxford Traveller, 1954 Hillman Husky, 1954 Austin A30 Countryman and 1955 Ford Squire.
+Most of these models were two-door estates, and several models were built on the chassis of relatively small cars.

-Manufacturers often chose a specific model name to apply to all their station wagon cars as a marketing exercise — for example Austin used the Countryman name and Morris used the name Travellers.
-Some station wagons were closely derived from existing commercial van models, such as the Austin A30/35 Countryman and the Hillman Husky.
-Others, such as the Morris Travellers, the Austin Cambridge Countryman and the Standard Ten Companion were bespoke.
+Manufacturers often chose a specific model name to apply to all their estate cars as a marketing exercise - for example, Austin used the Countryman name, and Morris called it Traveller.
+Some estates were closely derived from existing commercial van models, such as the Austin A30/35 Countryman and the Hillman Husky.
+Others included the Austin Cambridge Countryman and the Standard Ten Companion.

-Rover and Austin produced 4×4 canvas-topped utility vehicles in the 1950s that were available in station wagon body styles that were sold as "Station Wagons".
+Rover and Austin produced 4×4 canvas-topped utility vehicles in the 1950s that were available in estate body styles sold as "Station Wagons".
 They incorporated better seating and trim than standard editions with options such as heaters.
 Early advertising for the Land Rover version took the name literally, showing the vehicle collecting people and goods from a railway station.

-Despite the popularity of station wagons in America, station wagon offerings in the U.K. from Ford and Vauxhall were limited to factory-approved aftermarket conversions of the Ford Consul and Vauxhall Cresta, until the factory-built Vauxhall Victor wagon was introduced in 1958.
+Despite the popularity of station wagons in America, estate offerings in the U.K. from Ford and Vauxhall were limited to factory-approved aftermarket conversions of the Ford Consul and Vauxhall Cresta until the factory-built Vauxhall Victor wagon was introduced in 1958.

-1960s to present
+1960s to 1970s

-One of the smallest station wagons ever produced was the Morris Mini Traveller / Austin Mini Countryman, introduced in 1960.
+One of the smallest estates ever produced was the Morris Mini Traveller / Austin Mini Countryman, introduced in 1960.

-Ford's first factory-built wagon was the 1963 Ford Cortina.
+Ford's first factory-built estate was the 1963 Ford Cortina.

-The 1967 Hillman Husky station wagon version of the Hillman Imp was unusual in being a rear-engined station wagon.
+The 1967 Hillman Husky station wagon version of the Hillman Imp was unusual in being a rear-engined estate.

-Ford and Vauxhall produced factory-built station wagon variants of all three of their respective core models (small-, mid-, and large-size cars) by the 1970s.
-The FD- and FE-Series Vauxhall Victors, built between 1966 and 1978, were very large cars by British standards and featured station wagon models in the style of an American station wagon with front and rear bench seats and large-capacity petrol engines.
+Ford and Vauxhall produced factory-built estate variants of all three of their respective core models (small-, family- and large-size cars) by the 1970s.
+The FD- and FE-Series Vauxhall Victors, built between 1966 and 1978, were large cars and featured estate models in the style of an American station wagon with front and rear bench seats and large-capacity petrol engines.

-Other station wagons sold in the United Kingdom included the Morris 1100 (introduced in 1966), Vauxhall Viva (introduced 1967), Ford Escort (introduced in 1968), and Vauxhall Chevette (introduced 1976).
+Other estates sold in the United Kingdom included the Morris 1100 (introduced in 1966), Vauxhall Viva (introduced 1967), Ford Escort and Squire (introduced in 1968), and Vauxhall Chevette (introduced 1976).